Imudassir77/dotfiles/.config/vim/pack/colours/start/README.md

 * paper - The PaperColor theme, inspired by Google's Material Design
 * rigel - Colorscheme based on the star Rigel
 * solarized - The famous solarized theme
-* spacegray - A colorscheme based on the Spacegray Xcode theme.
+* spacegray - A colorscheme based on the Spacegray Xcode theme
 * toast - The Toast theme
 * typewriter - The TypeWriter theme